Beat Generation: Drug use

-The original members of the Beat Generation used a number of different drugs, including alcohol, marijuana, benzedrine, morphine, and later psychedelic drugs such as peyote, Ayahuasca, and LSD.
+The original members of the Beat Generation used several different drugs, including alcohol, marijuana, benzedrine, morphine, and later psychedelic drugs such as peyote, ayahuasca, and LSD.
 They often approached drugs experimentally, initially being unfamiliar with their effects.
 Their drug use was broadly inspired by intellectual interest, and many Beat writers thought that their drug experiences enhanced creativity, insight, or productivity.
 The use of drugs was a key influence on many of the social events of the time that were personal to the Beat generation.

 Romanticism

 Gregory Corso considered English Romantic poet Percy Bysshe Shelley a hero, and he was buried at the foot of Shelley's grave in the Protestant Cemetery, Rome.
-Ginsberg mentions Shelley's poem Adonais at the beginning of his poem Kaddish, and cites it as a major influence on the composition of one of his most important poems.
+Ginsberg mentions Shelley's poem Adonais at the beginning of his poem Kaddish, and cites it as a major influence on the composition of one of his important poems.
 Michael McClure compared Ginsberg's Howl to Shelley's breakthrough poem Queen Mab.

-Ginsberg's main Romantic influence was William Blake, and studied him throughout his life.
+Ginsberg's main Romantic influence was William Blake, and he studied him throughout his life.
 Blake was the subject of Ginsberg's self-defining auditory hallucination and revelation in 1948.
-Romantic poet John Keats was also cited as an influence.
+Romantic poet John Keats also was cited as an influence.